Carabao EFL Cup Betting Offers 2021-2022

-Extra time will now not take place for all rounds with the exception of the final.
+Extra time no longer takes place in any round, with the exception of the final.
 If a game ends in a draw after 90 minutes it will go straight to a penalty shoot-out.
 This rule has been brought in to reduce player fatigue in an increasingly congested season.
 It is also hoped it will encourage managers to out out better teams knowing the game cannot go beyond 9- minutes.

-The ABBA penalty system trail has also been scrapped and will revert back to the conventional ABAB.
-All seeding has been abolished for the initial two rounds of the cup, although the first round will still be organised regionally.
+The ABBA penalty system trail has also been scrapped and has reverted back to the conventional ABAB.
+All seeding has been abolished for the initial two rounds of the cup, although the first round is still organised regionally.

 Video assistance referees have also been authorised for any matches taking place at Premier League grounds.

 As with the FA Cup, and unlike the Champions League, the draw for the EFL Cup doesn’t protect or favour seeded teams.
 Each round is drawn randomly allowing any remaining team to face any other, home or away.

 In recent years has been held abroad, in 2017-18 this included Thailand and China and the initial draw for the 2018 competition was held in Vietnam.
 This is driven by the energy drink sponsor Carabao, which is a Thai company.
 Why does a draw for an English cup need to take place thousands of miles away I hear you ask, well as with most things in modern football it all comes down to money, fans as always are the last consideration.